blackswan-quants/dtwclustering_sp500/README.md

 ## Description

-This project applies clustering techniques based on the Dynamic Time Warping (DTW) distance to historical S&P 500 stock index data.
-The goal is twofold:
-1. Select a small subset (representative cluster) of stocks that best replicates the overall performance of the S&P 500 index.
-2. Utilize portfolio optimization techniques on this subset to construct an efficient portfolio aimed at reproducing the S&P 500's performance.
+In this study, we present a data-driven methodology for constructing a reduced and efficient portfolio that replicates the S\&P 500 index.
+Traditional index investing methods typically rely on full replication or market-weighted approaches, which may not be optimal for all investors in terms of accessibility and capital efficiency.

+Our approach leverages time-series clustering techniques to identify groups of stocks with similar historical price behavior.
+We evaluate and compare different clustering methods—specifically, KMeans with Euclidean distance and hierarchical with Dynamic Time Warping (DTW)—and determine that hierarchical clustering with DTW provides the most meaningful segmentation of assets.

+From each cluster, a representative subset of stocks is selected.
+We then perform a Markowitz's inspired constrained linear optimization to determine the portfolio weights that best emulate the index.
+The performance of the optimized portfolio is evaluated through backtesting and compared against the S\&P 500.
+Our results suggest that combining time-series clustering with constrained optimization offers a viable and interpretable framework for index replication with fewer assets.

 The main notebook (`main.ipynb`) inside the "src" fold guides through the analysis, from data loading to applying DTW clustering and subsequent portfolio optimization.